botlabs-gg/yagpdb/cmd/yagpdb/posts/6-log-0.13.md

         "title": "Version 0.13"
     }

-Small update with mosly bugfixes
+Small update with mostly bugfixes

  - Kick and ban commands now do hastebin upload
  - Fixed not being able to update subreddit in reddit feeds